Verstappen claims first pole of season at Abu Dhabi Grand Prix - RFI

 The Dutch driver edged Valterri Bottas in second and the Finn's Mercedes team-mate Lewis Hamilton, who is racing for the first time since winning the championship after contracting coronavirus, in third for Sunday's Grand Prix.

-He secured his first pole since the 2019 Brazilian Grand Prix and the third of his career after clocking his best lap in one minute and 35.246 seconds to beat Bottas of Mercedes by 0.025 seconds.
+It was Verstappen's first pole since the 2019 Brazilian Grand Prix and the third of his career after clocking his best lap in one minute and 35.246 seconds to beat Bottas by 0.025 seconds.

 The top three were separated by only 0.086sec, but it was a disappointment for Mercedes who missed out on pole for only the second time this year.
 Lance Stroll of the Mercedes-powered Racing Point team claimed the other.